|

 CLICK HERE TO VIEW THE "EVOLUTION" OF THESE ARMORIAL BEARINGS

-As you might imagine, in my current position as Executive Director of The American College of Heraldry, I receive many
+As you might imagine, in my current position as Executive Director of The American College of Heraldry, I receive many requests from individuals

-requests from individuals on resources for ways to display their armorial bearings, whether it’s an artist to paint them, or an embroiderer to stitch them onto something, or, most often, where
+their armorial bearings, whether it’s an artist to paint them, or an embroiderer to stitch them onto something, or, most often, where

 they can have their achievement engraved on a ring, cuff links, etc.

-Some years ago I had my signet ring done by Carl Lemke (who I would NOT recommend as he is no longer reliable - in fact, I have filed a complaint with the Better Business Bureau against him [along with others who have not received long overdue merchandise from him] - I can't emphasize this strongly enough - while his work may be very good - though not better than Dexter Seal Engraving [see below], his unbelievably poor service and lack of communication outweigh any savings on the work done).
+with others who have not received long overdue merchandise from him] - I can't emphasize this strongly enough - while his work may be good - though not better than Dexter Seal Engraving [see below], his unbelievably poor service and lack of communication outweigh any savings on the work done).
+I have always wanted something

-I have always wanted something a bit more unique, and I felt that the ring I had did not exactly reflect the image I originally intended.
+a bit more unique, and I felt that the ring I had did not exactly reflect the image I originally intended.
 So, I spent a great deal of time sourcing all possible heraldic engravers worldwide, providing them with the specifications of the ring size I wanted, as well as a drawing of EXACTLY what I wanted on the table of the ring.
 I can tell you that prices for such a project

 ranged anywhere from $1000 to well over $3000 – all for the same type and size of ring, and amount of gold.

 The company I landed upon, after numerous phone calls and emails – explaining in nauseously excruciating detail how precisely the final ring had to match my drawing – was Dexter Seal Engraving – www.familysealrings.com.
-The gentleman I dealt with was Simon Wright, and he went above and beyond to explain their process, and gave me assurances (backed with a guarantee) that what they carved would be what I depicted, as exactly
+The gentleman

 as humanly possible.
 I jumped in with both feet, and entrusted my money and ring to his artisans’ capable hands.